-Drafting your Will, Power of Attorney or Advanced Care Directives is an activity which requires special skills to help minimise tax and help ensure the outcomes you want.
+Drafting your Will is an activity which requires special skill to help minimise tax and to help ensure the outcomes you want.
 Managing a deceased relative’s estate and appointing an executor of your estate are other important areas for advice.

 When a loved one dies, the importance of a will for their estate is critically high.
 Without a will, it can be a very time consuming and expensive experience for you and your family.

 Making a will should be done sooner, rather than later - it shouldn't be put off as it will cause problems for you later on.The will can be revised at any time to take account of changed circumstances.
 You should be aware that a new will, automatically makes an existing will cancelled out.Scammell & Co Lawyers will also ensure that your will, will be an effective document once the time comes.We will try to make the will drafting process as simple as possible, we will also work with you to make the will that best suits your life.

 The importance of a will throughout South Australia and Adelaide, so we're always in a convenient location near you & will never be too far.

 Our offices in SA are in areas including Adelaide, Gawler, Walkerville, Renmark, Port Adelaide and Tanunda.